 The tenant must provide a written response and pay the filing fee or the court will issue a default judgment.

-Is Your Tenant Not Paying Rent?
-You might want to send a strict message with an eviction notice.
-We recommend you check out our Arizona Eviction Notice Kit.
-It has everything you need.
-It is also a Risk Free Purchase with a 100% Money Back Guarantee.
+Is Your Tenant Behind on Rent?
+You might want to send a message with an eviction notice.
+We recommend you check out this Arizona Eviction Notice.
+It is Free during a 7 day Free Trial over at eForms.org.

 Defenses to Arizona Eviction